AcuHerb Community Circle · Herbal Dispensary

 Schisandra chinensis · Wu Wei Zi

-Wu Wei Zi — "five flavor fruit" — tastes sour, sweet, salty, bitter, and pungent, making it one of the few herbs that touches all five elements simultaneously.
-In winter it is especially prized as a Kidney astringent that holds Jing, supports liver detoxification, calms the Shen, and builds resilience from the inside out.
+Wu Wei Zi — "five flavor fruit" — touches all five elements simultaneously.
+In winter it is prized as a Kidney astringent that holds Jing, supports liver detoxification, calms the Shen, and builds resilience from the inside out.
 A true whole-body tonic for the season of stillness.

 Kidney EssenceAdaptogenFive Elements